No cohomologically trivial non-trivial automorphism of generalized Kummer manifolds: Introduction

-Beauville (\cite[Propositions 9, 10]{Be83-2}) considered a similar question for hyperk\"ahler manifolds, by which we mean a simply-connected compact K\"ahler manifold $M$ admitting everywhere non-degenarate global $2$-form $\omega_M$ such that $H^0(M, \Omega_M^2) = {\mathbf C} \omega_M$.
-Most standard examples are the Hilbert scheme ${\rm Hilb}^n (S)$ of dimension $2n$ of $0$-dimensional closed subschemes of length $n$ on a K3 surface $S$, the generalized Kummer manifold $K_{n-1}\, (A)$ of dimension $2(n-1) \ge 4$ associated to a $2$-dimensional complex torus $A$ (see eg. Section 2 for definition) and their deformations (\cite[Sections 6,7]{Be83}).
-For them, he found the following two opposing phenomena:
+Throughout this note, by a hyperk\"ahler manifold, we mean a simply-connected compact K\"ahler manifold $M$ admitting an everywhere non-degenerate global holomorphic $2$-form $\omega_M$ such that $H^0(M, \Omega_M^2) = \C \omega_M$.
+Standard examples of hyperk\"ahler manifolds are the Hilbert scheme ${\rm Hilb}^n (S)$ of $0$-dimensional closed subschemes of length $n$ on a K3 surface $S$, the generalized Kummer manifold $K_{n-1}\, (A)$, of dimension $2(n-1) \ge 4$, associated to a $2$-dimensional complex torus $A$, and their deformations (\cite[Sections 6,7]{Be83}, see also Section \ref{sect2}).